 - Dogs have been uniquely useful to archeologists with their ability to detect human remains.

 - The medical world has recently discovered that dogs can be trained to detect certain types of cancer, including ovarian and prostate cancer, melanoma, and lung cancer as well as to sniff out malaria and Parkinson’s disease.
-According to research by Medical Detection Dogs, dogs can be trained to detect disease odor equivalent to a teaspoon of sugar diluted by the water in two Olympic swimming pools.
+According to research by Medical Detection Dogs, dogs can be trained to detect disease odor equivalent to a teaspoon of sugar diluted by the water in two Olympic-size swimming pools.

 - Studies are being done to see if dogs can detect the coronavirus, as well.

 The downside is that there are a limited number of dogs that are trained to sniff out explosives or disease and training is extremely expensive; it can cost up to $25,000 to train just one dog.
 There’s already more demand than supply in the military and law enforcement.
 And dogs don’t easily fit into a hospital or other medical facility settings.
 In short, dogs aren’t scalable.
 So it’s only natural that scientists would want to try to replicate this extraordinary ability with mechanical, technical, or synthetic materials.

 Some of the most interesting work has been done at MIT, where physicist Andreas Mershin, in collaboration with his mentor, Shuguang Zhang, have tried to determine how a dog’s nose works and then create a robot that can replicate the process.
 The first difficulty is in figuring out exactly how smell works and then how the brain processes the information, since it’s been the least studied of our senses.
 Mershin set out to build an artificial nose, which would then lead us to understand how that nose works.